Old Spitalfields Market: Historic market

 There has been a market on the site since 1638 when King Charles I gave a licence for flesh, fowl and roots to be sold on Spittle Fields, which was then a rural area on the eastern outskirts of London.
 After the rights to a market had seemingly lapsed during the time of the Commonwealth, the market was re-founded in 1682 by King Charles II in order to feed the burgeoning population of a new suburb of London.

 Market buildings were sited on the rectangular patch of open ground which retained the name Spittle Fields: demarcated by Crispin Street to the west, Lamb Street to the north, Red Lion Street (later subsumed into Commercial Street) to the east and Paternoster Row (later known as Brushfield Street) to the south.
-The existing buildings were constructed between 1885 and 1893 to the designs of George Sherrin.
+The existing buildings were constructed between 1885 and 1893 to the designs of George Campbell Sherrin.
 They were commissioned by Robert Horner, the last private owner of the market, and remain known as the Horner Buildings.

 The market was acquired by the City of London Corporation in 1920, to serve as a wholesale market.
 It was extended westward to Steward Street in 1926, destroying the northern extensions of Crispin Street and Gun Street in the process.
+The Cinema Museum in London holds extensive film of the market and its refrigeration systems in use between 1928 and 1930.

 In 1991 the wholesale fruit and vegetable market moved to New Spitalfields Market, Leyton, and the original site became known as Spitalfields Market.

 The market stalls were redesigned by architects Foster and Partners for Old Spitalfields Market in October 2017.